-- Foster parent(s) or legal guardians, because a foster child or a child who has a legal guardian is automatically considered an independent student. - Grandparents or other relatives, because relatives are not considered parents unless they have adopted the student.
+- Foster parent(s) or legal guardians, because a foster child or a child who has a legal guardian is automatically considered an independent student. - Grandparents or other relatives, because relatives are not considered parents unless they have legally adopted the student.

 Students living with grandparents or other relatives must attempt to get parent information from their biological or adoptive parents.
-College financial aid administrators may consider using a dependency override to make the student independent in rare cases.
+In rare instances, college financial aid administrators may consider using a dependency override to make the student independent in rare cases.

 Any support provided by a legal guardian, grandparent or other relatives should be reported on the FAFSA as untaxed income to the student.
-Foster care payments are not reported as income on the FAFSA.
+Foster care payments are generally not reported as income on the FAFSA.